New Zealand’s technology press is well past its peak oil moment but there’s still life left.

 ComputerWorld is now the dominant specialist IT news publication in New Zealand.

-New Zealand PC World: A monthly A4 magazine mainly sold on bookstands, in supermarkets and petrol stations.
+A monthly A4 magazine mainly sold on bookstands, in supermarkets and petrol stations.
 PC World is read by technical types who get to choose or heavily influence the products they use at work and home.
 Contains reviews and how to features.
 Coverage is largely focused on personal aspects of computing.
 Includes some games and consumer electronics material.
-The August edition featured the recently introduced 3G iPhone on the cover — an sign that PC World had moved way beyond just covering conventional desktop computers.
+The August edition featured the recently introduced 3G iPhone on the cover – a sign that PC World had moved way beyond just covering conventional desktop computers.

 For more information see: PC World

-CIO New Zealand: Influential monthly A4 magazine focusing on the business and strategic aspects of large scale IT.
+Influential A4 magazine focusing on the business and strategic aspects of large-scale IT.
 Mainly feature based.
 Read by the people who make corporate buying decisions in large organisations.
 Published since 1999.
 Has a strong, active community with a comprehensive events program.

-Gear Guide: PC World spin off now on its second edition, essentially a buyers’ guide for home computer products and consumer electronics.
-A4 magazine format, sold on bookstands.
+PC World spin-off now on its second edition, essentially a buyers’ guide for home computer products and consumer electronics.
+A4 magazine format sold on bookstands.

-The Channel: Monthly A4 magazine for the IT channel.
-Feature driven, lots of guides and “how to” stories.
+Monthly A4 magazine for the IT channel.
+Feature-driven, lots of guides and “how to” stories.
 Now two years old.
 Distributed to people working in ‘the IT channel’.
 Much of the content is paid ‘advertorial’.
 Tends to run pages of photographs from events without identifying the people.

-New Zealand Netguide: Monthly A5 bookstand magazine aimed at less-technical readers.
-As the name suggests the publication largely covers Internet related stories, but it also has product reviews and some games coverage.
+Monthly A5 bookstand magazine aimed at less-technical readers.
+As the name suggests the publication largely covers Internet-related stories, but it also has product reviews and some games coverage.
 Recently sold by ACP Media to Action Media.

 Actv8: A quarterly free magazine for school students.
 Distributed via schools and supported by the Ministry of Education.
-Actv8 promotes careers and higher education courses in technology related areas.
-The stories tend to be short and written for teenagers, the design is colourful and loose.
+Actv8 promotes careers and higher education courses in technology-related areas.
+The stories are short and written for teenagers.
+The design is colourful and loose.

 MyMobile: A monthly mobile phone buyers guide with reviews and articles on how to get the most from mobile phones.
 Sold on bookstands.
 A5 size.